farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

     Note that we use run_in_terminal() for the first key binding.
 This ensures that the output of the print-statement and the prompt don’t mix up.
-If the key bindings doesn’t print anything, then it can be handled directly without nesting functions.
+If the key bindings doesn't print anything, then it can be handled directly without nesting functions.

 Enable key bindings according to a condition